-7.2 Historical and current trends in GHG emission and removals; their uncertainties and implications for assessing collective climate progress
+7.2 Historical and Current Trends in GHG Emission and Removals; Their Uncertainties and Implications for Assessing Collective Climate Progress

-- 39 The biosphere on land and in wetlands is a source and sink of $CO_2$ and $CH_4$ , and a source of $N_2O$ due - 40 to both natural and anthropogenic processes that happen simultaneously and are therefore difficult to - disentangle (IPCC 2010; Angelo and Du Plesis 2017; IPCC 2019a).
-AFOLU is the only GHG sector to - 42 currently include anthropogenic sinks.
-A range of methodological approaches and data have been - 43 applied to estimating AFOLU emissions and removals, each developed for their own purposes, with - estimates varying accordingly.
-Since the SRCCL (Jia et al. 2019), emissions estimates have been

-- 1 updated (Sections 7.2.2 and 7.2.3), while the assessment of biophysical processes and short-lived - 2 climate forcers (Section 7.2.4) is largely unchanged.
-Further progress has been made on the implications - 3 of differences in AFOLU emissions estimates for assessing collective climate progress (Section 7.2.2.2, - 4 Cross-Chapter Box 6 in this Chapter).
+The biosphere on land and in wetlands is a source and sink of $CO_2$ and $CH_4$ , and a source of $N_2O$ due to both natural and anthropogenic processes that happen simultaneously and are therefore difficult to disentangle (IPCC 2010; Angelo and Du Plesis 2017; IPCC 2019).
+AFOLU is the only GHG sector to currently include anthropogenic sinks.
+A range of methodological approaches and data have been applied to estimating AFOLU emissions and removals, each developed for their own purposes, with estimates varying accordingly.
+Since the SRCCL (Jia et al. 2019), emissions estimates have been updated (Sections 7.2.2 and 7.2.3), while the assessment of biophysical processes and short-lived climate forcers (Section 7.2.4) is largely unchanged.
+Further progress has been made on the implications of differences in AFOLU emissions estimates for assessing collective climate progress (Section 7.2.2.2 and Cross-Chapter Box 6 in this chapter).

-7.2.1 Total net GHG flux from AFOLU
+7.2.1 Total Net GHG Flux from AFOLU

-6 National Greenhouse Gas Inventory (NGHGI) reporting following the IPCC 1996 guidelines (IPCC

-- 7 1996), separates the total anthropogenic AFOLU flux into: (i) net anthropogenic flux from Land Use, - 8 Land-Use Change, and Forestry (LULUCF) due to both change in land cover and land management; - 9 and (ii) the net flux from Agriculture.
-While fluxes of CO2 (Section 7.2.2) are predominantly from - 10 LULUCF and fluxes of CH4 and N2O (Section 7.2.3) are predominantly from agriculture, fluxes of all - three gases are associated with both sub-sectors.
-However, not all methods separate them consistently - according to these sub-sectors, thus here we use the term AFOLU, separate by gas and implicitly include - 13 CO2 emissions that stem from the agriculture part of AFOLU, though these account for a relatively - 13 CO2 emissions that stem from the agriculture part of AFOLU, though these account for a relativery
+National greenhouse gas inventory (NGHGI) reporting following the IPCC 1996 guidelines (IPCC 1996), separates the total anthropogenic AFOLU flux into: (i) net anthropogenic flux from Land Use, Land-Use Change, and Forestry (LULUCF) due to both change in land cover and land management; and (ii) the net flux from Agriculture.
+While fluxes of CO2 (Section 7.2.2) are predominantly from LULUCF and fluxes of CH4 and N2O (Section 7.2.3) are predominantly from agriculture, fluxes of all three gases are associated with both subsectors.
+However, not all methods separate them consistently according to these sub-sectors, thus here we use the term AFOLU, separate by gas and implicitly include CO2 emissions that stem from the agriculture part of AFOLU, though these account for a relatively small portion.

-14 small portion.